PaulModaley/spidermanphonics/README.md

 [Back to top](#table-of-contents)

-This game was created to enhance children's experience of learning to read in the Early Years Foundation Stage (EYFS).
+This game was created to enhance young children's experience of learning to read in the Early Years Foundation Stage (EYFS).

 <a name="strategy"></a>
 ### 1.1 Strategy